Edited By : Renée Deveney

 • Uterine cancer

 Exposure to talcum powder can lead to respiratory conditions.
-A February 2023 review of talc inhalation in both rats and humans stated that animal data, “Together with the pulmonary effects observed in exposed talc miners, a STOT-RE 1 classification is warranted.”
-A STOT-RE 1 category designates hazards found to be toxic to humans or animals after repeated exposure.
+A February 2023 review of talc inhalation in both rats and humans stated that animal data combined “with the pulmonary effects observed in exposed talc miners” warranted a STOT-RE 1 designation.
+The STOT-RE 1 category designates hazards found to be toxic to humans or animals after repeated exposure.

 Can Talc Be Used Safely?

-The FDA rates Talc as generally recognized as safe.
-It’s considered safe for skin use and ingestion in food products when mined, manufactured and used according to recommendations.
+The FDA has traditionally rated talc as “Generally Recognized as Safe” (GRAS).
+When mined, manufactured, and used according to recommendations, talc is considered safe for skin use and ingestion in food products.
 However, asbestos occurs naturally within the earth with talc.
-It’s extremely difficult to purify talc contaminated with asbestos fibers.
+Purifying talc contaminated with asbestos fibers is challenging.

 Long-term exposure or inhalation of talc may increase the risk of cancer and other conditions.
 It may lead to health problems if applied to the genitals, broken skin, armpits or groin.
-Talcum powder may also harm babies, as studies have shown that its use may lead to complications such as wheezing, shortness of breath, pneumonia or, in rare cases, respiratory failure.
+Talcum powder may also harm babies, as studies have shown that its use may lead to various respiratory issues.

 Quick Fact

-To reduce your talc exposure, check ingredient lists for talc, talcum powder or magnesium silicate to ensure you’re buying talc-free makeup, foods and other products.
+To reduce your exposure to talc, check ingredient lists for talc, talcum powder or magnesium silicate to ensure you’re buying talc-free makeup, foods and other products.

-The Occupational Safety and Health Administration recommends protections for industrial talc workers to protect themselves from possible harmful effects.
+The National Institute for Occupational Safety and Health (NIOSH) recommends protections for industrial talc workers to protect themselves from harmful effects.
 These recommendations include using “any particulate respirator equipped with an N95, R95 or P95 filter (including N95, R95 and P95 filtering facepieces) except quarter-mask respirators.”

 three icons representing filing a lawsuit